technomancy/robert-hooke/README.md

 founding member of the Royal Society who made many important discoveries in the fields of Gravitation, Microscopy, and Astronomy.

+Add this to your project.clj :dependencies list:

+    [robert/hooke "1.0.0"]

+If you wish to make your project extensible using Robert Hooke, make some clear conventions as to namespaces that will get loaded automatically at startup so people wishing to extend your functionality may place calls to add-hook there.

 ## Usage

     (use 'robert.hooke)